 Children receiving in-centre Haemodialysis treatment (dialysis treatment for children with end stage renal failure) have to travel to The Royal Hospital for Children, Glasgow three times a week for approximately three-four hours at a time, no matter their postcode.
 This hospital is the only hospital in Scotland to provide Haemodialysis Treatment.
-This treatment is a lifeline for these children and it is therefore important for the Charity to give support to the Haemodialysis Unit in Glasgow.
-The Charity has supplied the majority of Haemodialysis Machines in the Unit and makes it a priority to update and replace these machines as and when needed.
+This treatment is a lifeline for these children and it is therefore important for the Charity to provide support to the Haemodialysis Unit in Glasgow.
+The Charity has supplied every Haemodialysis Machine used within the Unit and makes it a priority to update and replace these machines as and when needed.
 Keeping these machines in excellent condition ensures that the most chronically ill children receive the best possible treatment available.
-Unfortunately, we have seen a great increase of children having to travel great distances on a regular basis.
-This can be both financially and emotionally destroying for a family and we have seen an increase in funds being distributed this way
+Unfortunately, we have seen an increase of children having to travel great distances on a regular basis.
+This can be both financially and emotionally challenging for a family and we have seen an increase in funds being distributed in this way.

-The only other treatment, and by far the best treatment, available for children with end stage failure is a Transplant.
-Kidney Kids Scotland worked with Dr. Deepa Athavale producing and funding the printing of an information booklet for families to help them leading up to a transplant.
-This booklet has been very well received with both parents and children benefiting so much from the information provided.
+The only other treatment, and by far the best treatment available for children with end stage renal failure is a Transplant.
+Kidney Kids Scotland worked with Dr. Deepa Athavale producing and funding the printing of information booklets for families covering many aspects of this condition.
+These booklets have been very well received by other medical professionals, parents and children benefiting so much from the information provided.

 Help for Scottish Families

 Financial support for families is, as always, the greatest number of requests received by the Charity and these are referred by either a medical person or a social worker.
-Approximately one quarter of the funds the Charity has disbursed goes directly to help families in various forms.
+These requests are an absolute priority for Kidney Kids Scotland.
+Approximately 25% of the funds the Charity has disbursed goes directly to help families in various forms.
 It is important that families continue to receive this very valuable support as living and coping with a sick child can impact greatly on family life.
-This is and will always continue to be one of the main objectives of the Charity.
+This is and continues to be one of the main objectives of Kidney Kids Scotland.
 It has become apparent to the Charity during this again very difficult year just how important this support is.

 Scottish Paediatric Renal & Urology Network (SPRUN)